 In many cases, websites have lost ranking due to these two Google’ must haves’ and have, in some serious instances, lost all their rankings.
 That is a Google penalty.

-Following is a brief explanation of how to avoid being in the cross hairs of the latest Penguin and Panda updates, as well as a video of Matt Cutts explaining what you need and your SEO company must do to be doing to be totally compliant.
+Following is a brief explanation of how to avoid being in the crosshairs of the latest Penguin and Panda updates, as well as a video of Matt Cutts explaining what you need and what your SEO company, must do to be doing to be totally compliant.

-The first major update was the Panda update and recently as far as I am aware the Panda 4.0 ( released on June 2014) targeted those websites that were thin on content.
+The first major update was the Panda update and recently as far as I am aware the Panda 4.0 ( released in June 2014) targeted those websites that were thin on content.

-I can easily spot a site that’s too lean and meagre on the content.
+I can easily spot a site that’s too lean on the content.
 Many businesses, feel that this is not an important component of their website, well how wrong they have been!
-If your website or blogs are slight on the copy, then don’t Google to reward these pages.
+If your websites landing pages or blogs are slight on the copy, then don’t expect Google to reward these pages.

 How Can You Tell If Your Website Is Too Thin?
 This is a great question, but I always look at the nature and length of the content.
-I like all of my posts to be around the 1000 word mark and I ensure that everything published is unique.
+I like all of my posts to be around the 750 – 1000 word mark and I ensure that everything published is unique.
 That is, I haven’t scraped the content from other sites or reposted other peoples content.
-It’s all mine and I spend many man hours actually writing these.
+It’s all mine and I spend many man-hours actually writing these.
 On top of this (like I am doing now over 2 years later) is revisiting old blog posts and refreshing them with more relevant and up to date content.
 In this case, the topic is content and it has since originally posted this, become so much more important.
 If your copy is not engaging its readers then you’re going to suffer online.
 This means the whole user experience has to be fantastic.
 Think about adding more videos to keep your readers on your site longer.
 Also, refresh old copy all the time and perhaps add to it with more up to date news.

-So, if you have a look at your website or blog and can see that most of the pages are somewhat, well let’s just say, boring, uninventive, poorly worded and under 500 words; then from what the quality control team at Google are saying, you are violating the Panda updates.
+So, if you have a look at your website or blog and can see that most of the pages are somewhat, well let’s just say, boring, unexciting, poorly worded and under 500 words; then from what the quality control team at Google are saying, you are violating the Panda updates.
 Better get cracking and start auditing every page of your website.
 It may seem like a hassle but it’s worth it.

-The second and perhaps the update that hit most businesses is the Pengiun algorithm, which focuses on spammy sites and shifty link building techniques.
+The second and perhaps the update that hit most businesses is the Penguin algorithm, which focuses on spammy sites and shifty link building ‘black hat’ techniques.

 In a nutshell, spammy sites are those that implement a myriad of both ‘on page’ and ‘off page’ tactics, designed specifically to improve rankings.
 Such sites use what is termed ‘black hat’ methods, all devised to cheat the system.

-There are just so many things that one can do to cheat and defraud Google, but the Penguin filters have again, like the Panda filtered out these sites and have condemned them in the rankings.
-The Penguin was a killer update and it’s intention was to put an end to some search engine optimisation companies ways of doing business and those DIY SEO fanatics.
+There are just so many things that one can do to cheat and defraud Google, but the Penguin filters have again, like the Panda, filtered out these sites and have punished them in the rankings.
+The Penguin was a killer update and its intention was to put an end to some search engine optimisation companies ways of doing business and those DIY SEO fanatics.